suhangself/suhangself.github.io/_pages/about.md

 Recent News
 ======
+* April 1, 2020, [Dr Chengchao Bai](https://www.researchgate.net/profile/Chengchao_Bai) from Harbin Institue of Technology joined our group as a PostDoc.
+Welcome, Chengchao!
 * Febrary 28, 2020, I join editorial board of IET Cyber-Systems and Robotics.
 * Febrary 3, 2020, I will serve as an Associate Editor for IROS 2020.
 * Janurary 15, 2020, <span style="color:red">**Two Postdoc positions openning**</span> on "Safe Reinforcement Learning for Motion Planning" funded by [AnKobot](https://www.ankobot.com/).
 One position is on [Simulator](https://vacature.beta.tudelft.nl/vacaturesite/permalink/288789/?lang=en).
 One position is on [Theory](https://vacature.beta.tudelft.nl/vacaturesite/permalink/288790/?lang=en).